-Once the veggies are softened and the mixture is well coated in seasonings, add the tomato sauce, tomato paste and corn starch (which helps with thickening).
-You could also used diced tomatoes instead of sauce.
-If your mixture is too dry, gradually add 1-2 cups of chicken broth (always the unsalted kind) or water until you are happy with the consistency .
+- Once the veggies are softened and the mixture is well coated in seasonings, add the tomato sauce, tomato paste and corn starch (which helps with thickening).
+You could also use diced tomatoes instead of sauce.

 I really love my Le Creuset Dutch Oven.
 It is definitely an item that I consider to be a bit of a splurge, but it has become a staple in my kitchen.
 It is very versatile, so I honestly find myself getting a ton of use out of it.
 In the three months I’ve had it, I have used it to cook chili, sauce, chicken pot pie, soups and stew.
 It has been really easy to clean, but I do make an extra effort to follow the manufacture cleaning instructions to keep it in tip-top shape.